ibm-cloud-docs/virtualization/set-and-mount-iscsi-node-xenserver-shared-storage.md

 ---
 copyright:
-  years: 2014, 2018
+  years: 2014, 2021
-lastupdated: "2018-11-16"
+lastupdated: "2021-07-13"

 subcollection: virtualization
 ---
 {:shortdesc: .shortdesc}
-{:new_window: target="_blank"}
+{:external: target="_blank" .external}
+{:pre: .pre}
+{:tip: .tip}
+{:note: .note}
+{:important: .important}
+{:shortdesc: .shortdesc}
+{:term: .term}

-# Setting up and mounting an iSCSI node in XenServer Shared Storage
+# Setting up and mounting Shared Storage
-{: #setting-up-and-mounting-an-iscsi-node-in-xenserver-shared-storage}
+{: #xenserver-shared-storage}

 Shared Storage is a storage repository (SR) that is any form of storage that can be used by XenServer.
-You can chose from two categories of SRs: shared and non-shared.
+You can choose from two categories of SRs: shared and non-shared.
 A shared SR allows multiple nodes to share a storage location from the same pool. {{site.data.keyword.cloud}} supports two options of SRs, NFS, and LVMoiSCSI (LVM over iSCSI).
+{:shortdesc}

+## Setting up and mounting an NFS volume
+{: #setting-up-and-mounting-an-NFS-volume-xenserver}

-You need to install an NFS server and manage it from another customer system or by using am {{site.data.keyword.cloud_notm}} QuantaStor server.
-Follow these steps to mount the NFS repository in XenCenter:
+You need to install an NFS server and manage it from another customer system or by using an {{site.data.keyword.cloud_notm}} QuantaStor server.
+Use the following steps to mount the NFS repository in XenCenter:

 1. Open the XenCenter console.
 2. Click **New Storage**.
-* In the new dialog box, select **Virtual disk storage > NFS**.
+* In the new dialog box, select **Virtual disk storage** > **NFS**.
 * Give an appropriate name of the new SR.
 * Enter the server:/path under **Share Name**
 * Click **Scan**

 This process scans the NFS share for any previous SRs.

+## Setting up and mounting iSCSI storage
+{: #setting-up-and-mounting-an-iscsi-volume-xenserver}

-You can use the {{site.data.keyword.blockstoragefull}} for LVMoiSCSI.
-The iSCSI can be from a customer managed storage server or an {{site.data.keyword.blockstoragefull}} offering.
-For Performance and Redundant Block Storage, retrieve the IQN from the {{site.data.keyword.slportal}} by going to **Storage > Block Storage > Select Lun Name**.
-To mount the iSCSI node via XenCenter, follow these steps:
+The iSCSI LUN can be from a customer-managed storage server or an {{site.data.keyword.blockstoragefull}} volume.
+To mount the iSCSI node through XenCenter, complete the following steps.

+The IQN and target IP addresses of a {{site.data.keyword.blockstorageshort}} volume can be obtained from the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/){: external}.
+{:tip}

 1. Open the XenCenter console.
 2. Go to **General > Properties** and set the IQN.
-3. Click **New Storage**
+3. Click **New Storage**.
 4. In the new dialog box, go to **Virtual disk storage > Software iSCSI**.
 5. Enter an appropriate name for the new SR.
 6. Enter the hostname or IP of the iSCSI Target and keep the port at the default 3260.